A decision to close a practice

 Legislation gives us a range of reasons for intervention.
 These are known as "grounds".

-- there are grounds to intervene, such as suspected dishonesty, and
+- there are grounds to intervene, such as abandonment or suspected dishonesty, and

 - an intervention is needed to protect the public.